 Rosanne Haggerty is the President and Chief Executive Officer of Community Solutions.
 She is an internationally recognized leader in developing innovative strategies to end homelessness and strengthen communities.
 In 1990, Rosanne founded Common Ground Community, a pioneer in the development of supportive housing and research-based practices that end homelessness.
 To have greater impact, Rosanne and our senior team launched Community Solutions in 2011 to help communities solve the problems that create and sustain homelessness.

-Rosanne is a MacArthur Foundation Fellow, an Ashoka Senior Fellow and a Hunt Alternative Fund Prime Mover.
+Rosanne is a MacArthur Foundation Fellow, an Ashoka Senior Fellow, a Royal Society for the encouragement of Arts, Manufactures and Commerce Fellow and a Hunt Alternative Fund Prime Mover.
 In 2012, she was awarded a Jane Jacobs medal for new ideas and activism from the Rockefeller Foundation.
 She serves on the boards of the Center for Urban Community Services, Citizens Housing and Planning Council and Iraq-Afghanistan Veterans of America.

 She is a Life Trustee of Amherst College.

 As Senior Director of Operations, Andrew is primarily responsible for implementation and oversight of the day to day operations of the company including finance, human resources, legal and information technology.
 Andrew has more than 20 years of experience in the development of public interest real estate, including supportive and affordable housing, public parks and urban open space projects.